 On the other hand, favouritism that is based on other factors may not be discriminatory, even if it is a sign of bad management.
 For example, if a manager favours an employee who is their friend outside of work, or who are part of a sporting team outside of work, that is not discrimination.
 Favouritism is exactly what it sounds like: preferential treatment given not because an employee is doing a great job, but for reasons outside of the job performance.
 Nevertheless, favouritism in the workplace can lead to serious implications such as lower morale, resentment or more complaints of discrimination.

 To avoid complaints, it is essential to ensure you treat all employees fairly.
 Being aware of favouritism or discrimination and developing a strategy to fairly reward and recognise employees can ensure your workplace is fair and productive.
-As an employer, you have the authority to help define procedures and policies in your workplace and Peninsula can help.
+As an employer, you have the authority to help define procedures and policies in your workplace and Employsure can help.
 Our team of specialists can help you limit favouritism or discrimination in the workplace by providing appropriate workplace policy and procedure, advice and documents.
 Call us today on 0800 675 700.

 Get Workplace Advice Now